apecloud/kubeblocks/docs/user_docs/api-reference/apps.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>serviceAccountName is the name of the ServiceAccount that component runs depend on.</p>
+<p>serviceAccountName is the name of the ServiceAccount that running component depends on.</p>
 </td>
 </tr>
 <tr>